-- The first day of a student's enrollment in a course begins the three ot five-day grace period., - A student who withdraws from a course after three days in a 45-day course or five days in 90-day course will receive a WF (Withdrawal due to failure), and the F (as a grade of 51) will be calculated in the students overall grade point average. - The three and five-day grace periods for withdrawing from a course without penalty do not apply to course or course-level changes approved for distance learning courses. - Policies for distance learning courses will be established by local districts.
+- A student who withdraws from a course within the first three days in a 45-day course or the first five days in a 90-day course will not receive a failing grade. - The first day of a student's enrollment in a course begins the three to five-day grace period. - A student who withdraws from a course after three days in a 45-day course or five days in 90-day course will receive a WF (Withdrawal due to failure), and the F (as a grade of 51) will be calculated in the students overall grade point average. - The three and five-day grace periods for withdrawing from a course without penalty do not apply to course or course-level changes approved for distance-learning courses. - Policies for distance-learning courses will be established by local districts.